mist64/cbmbus_doc/7 JiffyDOS.md

 In the no-EOI case, it also releases the DATA line so it can be operated by the controller again.

-The wires have to be valid no later than after 11 µs and the state has to remain held.
+The wires have to be valid after 11 µs and the state has to remain held.

 #### 8: Controller is now busy again
 ![](docs/cbmbus/jiffydos-09.png =601x131)